superhaieuro/ProTaskify-API/README.md

 password: 12345
 ```

-Build & Run the application via IDE or manually by Maven
+Build & Run the application via IDE or manually by Maven.